smisevski/CountryApp/README.md

 - This client project works with axios, and jwt bearer auth2.0 provided by the servers firebase/php-jwt package.
 For now it returns regular accessToken with expiry interval, and normally it would return a refreshToken too.

 - DDL export from the database (phpmyadmin interface) will be available to import and use directly.
+(CountryApp/dbexports directory)

 -Additionaly this can be expanded with maps functionality, maybe Google Maps provider or ArcGis, services that require subscription for api-key.